projectdiscovery/nuclei/DESIGN.md

 Next the `WorkflowLoader` is initialised which used to load workflows.
 It exists in `v2/pkg/parsers/workflow_loader.go`

-The loader is initialised moving forward which is responsible for Using Catalog, Passed Tags, Filters, Paths, etc to return compiled `Templates` and `Workflows`.
+The loader is initialised moving forward which is responsible for Using Catalog, Passed Tags, Filters, Paths, etc. to return compiled `Templates` and `Workflows`.

 #### pkg/catalog/loader

 First the input passed by the user as paths is normalised to absolute paths which is done by the `pkg/catalog` module.
-Next the path filter module is used to removed the excluded template/workflows paths.
+Next the path filter module is used to remove the excluded template/workflows paths.

-`pkg/parsers` module's `LoadTemplate`,`LoadWorkflow` functions are used to check if the templates pass the validation + are not excluded via tags/severity/etc filters.
+`pkg/parsers` module's `LoadTemplate`,`LoadWorkflow` functions are used to check if the templates pass the validation + are not excluded via tags/severity/etc. filters.
 If all checks are passed, then the template/workflow is parsed and returned in a compiled form by the `pkg/templates`'s `Parse` function.

 `Parse` function performs compilation of all the requests in a template + creates Executers from them returning a runnable Template/Workflow structure.